tupakkatapa/mozid/README.md

 # mozid

-**moz id** is a command-line tool for retrieving the extension ID from a Firefox `.xpi` add-on package.
+a command-line tool for retrieving the extension ID from a Firefox `.xpi` add-on package.
 It automates the process of downloading a `.xpi` file from Mozilla's Add-ons website, extracting the `manifest.json`, and displaying the extension's unique ID.

 ## Usage
 Clone the repository and make the script executable:

 ```bash
 git clone https://github.com/tupakkatapa/mozid.git
 cd mozid